google/closure-templates/documentation/codelabs/helloworlds/helloworld_java.md

 You might find it error-prone to type hard-coded strings for template names and template parameters.
-If so, you can use `SoyParseInfoGenerator` to generate Java constants for the template and parameter names in your templates.
+If so, you can use `SoyParseInfoGenerator` to generate Java classes for the template and parameter names in your templates.
 Follow the steps below to use `SoyParseInfoGenerator` with the Hello World example:

 1. Download the latest version of `SoyParseInfoGenerator.jar` from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22soy%22)